AbhinavS8/bluetooth-mp3-player/README.md

 An MP3 player project that uses an ESP32 to read MP3 files from an SD card and stream audio to Bluetooth earbuds/headphones.

-> Status: Work in progress
+> Status: V1 done, working on more features/optimizations

 ## Features
 - Streams audio from an SD card using an ESP32.